UsmanJ/rga/README.md

-# rga-assessment
+# RGA

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.
+## Technologies Used

+This application was built using JavaScript and the AngularJS framework.

 ## Build & development

+After cloning the repo, go into the root folder of the project and:

+Run `npm install`<br>
+Run `grunt install`<br>
-Run `grunt` for building and `grunt serve` for preview.
+Run `grunt serve` to view the application

 ## Testing